Slovak anti-corruption opposition parties score emphatic election win

-BRATISLAVA (Reuters) - Slovak opposition led by the Ordinary People party (OLANO) was on course for an emphatic victory in the country’s parliamentary election, as voters angry with graft routed the ruling centre-left party that has dominated the political scene for over a decade.
+BRATISLAVA (Reuters) - Slovak opposition led by the Ordinary People party (OLANO) won an emphatic victory in the country’s parliamentary election, as voters angry with graft routed the ruling centre-left Smer that has dominated the political scene for over a decade.

-Results from 77% of districts showed on Sunday that OLANO, a politically amorphous, pro-European Union and pro-NATO movement focused on fighting corruption, took 24.8% of the vote, ahead of the ruling Smer with 18.9%.
+Results from 96.16% of voting districts showed on Sunday that OLANO, a politically amorphous, pro-European Union and pro-NATO movement focused on fighting corruption, took 24.95% of the vote, far ahead of the ruling Smer with 18.5%.

-Support for OLANO had surged in recent weeks, from less than 6% late last year, concentrating a protest vote fed by the murder of an investigative journalist and his fiancée two years ago.
+Support for OLANO surged in recent weeks, from less than 6% late last year, concentrating a protest vote fed by the murder of an investigative journalist and his fiancée two years ago.

 Seats won by other liberal and conservative parties gave OLANO a strong position to lead negotiations to form a new centre-right government.
-It was not clear from the partial results whether such a coalition would have to include the eurosceptic We Are Family party, which may be a source of tension.

 OLANO leader Igor Matovic has pledged to clean up politics, an ambition encapsulated in his party’s slogan: “Let’s Beat the Mafia Together”.